Salsa Timing: The Difference Between Salsa On 1 and On 2

 There are also different ways of dance salsa on 2, depending on which instruments you want to connect with and the section of the song:

-During the intro and verse of the song, when the Bajo and Conga (4th) beat is dominant you can dance Son and Classic Mambo on counts 2-3-4, 6-7-8.
-These two ways of dancing on 2 have a staccato feeling because they eliminate the slow counts all together.
+During the intro and verse of the song, when the Bajo and Conga (4th) beat is dominant you can dance contratiempo to counts 2-3-4, 6-7-8.
+This way of dancing on 2 has a staccato feeling, very similar to dancing On1.
 This was the popular way of dancing during the Paladium era, and it still makes perfect musical sense today.

-During the Montuno section (the second half of the song) when the Campana is accenting the core beats (1-3-5-7), you can dance Modern Mambo on counts 1-2-3, 5-6-7.
+During the Montuno section (the second half of the song) when the Campana is accenting the core beats (1-3-5-7), you can dance Modern Mambo a tiempo to counts 1-2-3, 5-6-7.
 This is the most common style of dancing On2 you will see, and the style developed by Eddie Torres.

 If the clave rhythm becomes dominant you can also choose to dance on clave.